bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="3.0in" height="1.3410400262467193in"} -->

-The syntax to render a component is very similar to a self-closing tag in HTML, you just place the component name inside the left and right-angle brackets and don't forget the forward slash.
+<p>The syntax to render a component is very similar to a self-closing tag in HTML, you just place
+the component name inside the left and right-angle brackets and don't forget the forward slash.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-f. roots components (39) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->